Tskalka/DataStructureTutorial/3-Trees.md

 # Trees in Python
 ## What are trees in python?
-Trees is a datastructure that has nodes that are connected by pointers.
+Trees are a data structure that has nodes that are connected by pointers.
 It is similar to the structure of a linked list.
 In this tutorial, we will talk about a binary tree, a binary search tree, and a balanced binary search tree.

 ### Binary tree